MICHELE NORRIS, Host:

 JOYCE: The debut of a new kind of dinosaur, especially one so radically endowed, usually brings out skeptics.
 Paleontologist Tom Holtz of the University of Maryland says he's not convinced yet.

-Professor TOM HOLTZ (Professor of Paleontology, University of Maryland): They give a number of different physical features which they interpret as signs of poison or poison delivery systems, but which, in my opinion, are more easily interpreted in other types of biological contexts.
+TOM HOLTZ: They give a number of different physical features which they interpret as signs of poison or poison delivery systems, but which, in my opinion, are more easily interpreted in other types of biological contexts.